ndy-s/patto/README.md

 When I generate an exercise, the project runs a simple study loop using multiple agents:

 * Instruction Agent: defines the problem, learning goals, and constraints.
-* Template Agent: generates the starter code, folder structure, and TODO markers.
+* Template Agent: generates the starter code, folder structure, and TODO markers (depending on difficulty).
-* Evaluation Agent: reviews my solution and gives feedback on what could be improved.
+* Evaluation Agent: reviews my solution, a score based on correctness, and gives feedback on what could be improved.

 I can repeat this loop as many times as I want for any pattern until it actually sticks.